My husband and I* find ourselves in the same type of argument, over and over again. Rinse and repeat. It goes a little like this:

 Dr. Pat Love

 In their book, How to Improve Marriage Without Talking About It, Dr. Pat Love and Dr. Steven Stosny describe the root cause of why a perfectly good marriage can fail without either person doing anything wrong.
 No matter how hard you try to fix the issue by talking through it, this one thing is making it worse, not better.
 It’s called the Fear/Shame Spiral.
+And it can ruin your marriage – but it doesn’t have to!

 Please note: the studies done by Love and Stosny looked at the relationship between men and women as group averages, not individual differences.
 Keep in mind that the rest of this blog speaks to men in general and women in general.
 Although their studies apply to the majority, they do not tell us anything about individual men and women.
 That being said…